ERASMUS SMITH SCHOOLS ARCHIVE

 for information on The High School, Dublin please go to www.highschooldublin.com

-The High School, Dublin celebrates its 150th anniversary this year.
+The High School, Dublin celebrated its 150th anniversary in 2020.
 Donations of any ephemera, documents, school reports, badges from Past Pupils or anyone associated with the school are most welcome and can be left with Reception at any time or by contacting the Archivist Alan Phelan at firstname.lastname@example.org

 Fill out the form below with your details for a quick query: